Body Image Concerns and Eating Disorders

 Doreen has worked for many years as a child and adolescent psychiatrist.
 One of her main areas of interest is facilitating the emotional and psychological transition to adulthood.
 Eating disorders sometimes arise during this period of transitions.
 She understands that while a person may or may not be particularly distressed by eating disorder symptoms, these symptoms often do represent stress in one or more areas of a person’s life such as social, emotional, academics, and family.
 She takes a multidisciplinary approach in helping people recover from eating disorders.
 Doreen is fluent in Mandarin.

-Medical Services Professionals on the Eating Disorders Team
+Medical Providers on the Eating Disorders Team

 Colby joined the eating disorders team in 2013 and has been working with those struggling with eating disorders and eating concerns for 9 years.
 Prior to coming to Columbia, Colby honed her skills as a dietitian at eating disorder treatment centers.
 She was involved in every level of therapeutic care, including the day program, the intensive outpatient program (IOP), and individual nutrition counseling.
 She gained vast experience in nutrition therapy for those struggling with anorexia, bulimia, binge eating disorder, compulsive exercise, and other forms of disordered eating.
 Colby has also presented at national conferences on the treatment and care of eating disorders.